-What is the CARES Act and the Higher Education Emergency Relief Fund?
+What is the Higher Education Emergency Relief Fund (HEERF)?

 Dallas College is committed to helping our students who have been financially affected by COVID-19.
 “The CARES Act, which establishes and funds the Higher Education Emergency Relief Fund (HEERF), directs institutions of higher education (“institutions”) to use no less than 50% of funds received under Sections 18004(a)(1) and 18004(c) of the CARES Act to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.”
 (United States Department of Education, 2021)

 Grants are for students who have experienced additional expenses due to COVID-19.
 Grant funds can help students pay for eligible expenses such as food, housing, child care, learning materials, health care/safety and transportation.
-Funds can also be used for emergency expenses for the school semesters due to the impact of COVID-19.
+Funds can also be used for emergency expenses for school semesters due to the impact of COVID-19.

 Who is eligible?

-The federal government has established the eligibility criteria that students must meet to receive CARES Act Student Emergency Aid Grants.
+The federal government has established the eligibility criteria that students must meet to receive HEERF Grants.
 All students who are or were enrolled in an institution of higher education during the COVID-19 national emergency are eligible for emergency financial aid grants.